balafromtn/GACSLM-Result-Analysis-System/README.md

 - **Smart Retry** — Each student is retried up to 3 times if the portal is slow or unresponsive
 - **File Upload** — Accepts both `.xlsx` (Excel) and `.csv` file formats
 - **Live Progress** — Real-time progress bar, student-by-student status (✓ success / ✗ failed)
+- **Visual Dashboard** — Generates an interactive HTML dashboard with charts and class insights
+- **✨ Ask AI** — Chat interface to query class performance data securely using LLMs
 - **Consolidated Export** — All results merged into a single Excel file with dynamically discovered subject columns
 - **Headless Browser** — Runs Chrome in the background (no visible browser window)